firebelly/aei-craft/README.md

 To deploy: `fab deploy` will push up changes to staging server, and `fab production deploy` pushes to production.

 Currently only uses master branch but can easily change this in `fabfile.py` to specify branches for staging/production.

+Expects composer to be available in `~/bin/composer.phar` on server, and uses WebFaction `php72` command to utilize PHP7.2.
+Also easily editable in `fabfile.py` if moving servers.